dobrakmato/Sergius/README.md

 # Writing a Bot
 If you want to create Your own bot, just extend `Service` class and append `bot.service=PATH_TO_YOUR_CLASS_THAT_EXTENDS_SERVICE` to configuration file `bot.properties`.

-For service example look at `eu.matejkormuth.ts3bot.services.PexelConnector`.
+For service example look at classes in package `eu.matejkormuth.ts3bot.services`.

 Example bot.properties: